Joel Gertner: Independent circuit (2001–present)

 Gertner made his Total Nonstop Action Wrestling debut on June 26, 2002 to introduce the a new tag team called the Rainbow Express (Bruce and Lenny Lane).
 However, he left TNA shortly after this and did not make any appearances for the company until 2010.
-He was also the star of World Wrestling Entertainment's first-ever ECW One Night Stand reunion pay-per-view during which, in the course of two separate interviews with SmackDown! and Raw, he was pie-faced by John "Bradshaw" Layfield and begged on his hands and knees to then-Raw General Manager Eric Bischoff for a job.
+He was also featured in World Wrestling Entertainment's first-ever ECW One Night Stand reunion pay-per-view during which, in the course of two separate interviews with SmackDown! and Raw, he was pie-faced by John "Bradshaw" Layfield and begged on his hands and knees to then-Raw General Manager Eric Bischoff for a job.
 Gertner also appeared at Hardcore Homecoming and faced former enemy Cyrus.
 After Cyrus seemingly made amends, he insulted Gertner and Gertner subsequently attacked him before being pulled off by Joey Styles.

 Gertner is also the promoter for Connecticut's MXW Pro Wrestling independent organization.
 On August 8, 2010, Gertner returned to TNA to take part in ECW reunion show, Hardcore Justice, where he accompanied Team 3D to the ring.
 In 2012, Gertner began announcing for Shane Douglas' Extreme Rising promotion.
 Gertner also made a special appearance at a Kaiju Big Battel event.
 Gertner, on April 27, 2014 at the former ECW Arena in South Philadelphia, was the MC for Masked Mania, and he spoke perfect Spanish throughout the event.

 In the summer of 2016, Gertner began commentating for Wildkat Sports and Entertainment in New Orleans.
 He also makes regular appearances at their events as a ring announcer.

+He lost to former ECW manager Bill Alfonso at Battleground Championship Wrestling in Philadelphia on April 5, 2024.